 Code Title Credits

-Spanish Foundation Courses (6 credits)
+Spanish Foundation Courses (3 credits)

-SP-901 Advanced Study:Special Topics 3

 SP-994 Thesis Seminar/Comprehensive Exam (in Spanish) 3

-Spanish Concentration Courses (24 credits)
+Spanish Concentration Courses (21 credits)

 Culture

-One course must be in Peninsular Culture, one in Latir American Culture, one in Latino Culture.
-9
+One course must be in Peninsular Culture, and one in L atin American Culture or Latinx Culture.
+6

 Literature

-Two courses must be in Peninsular Literature, two in I atin American Literature, and one in Latino Literature.
+Two courses must be in Peninsular Literature, two in La atin American Literature, and one in Latino Literature.
 15

 Electives (6 credits)

-Students may take graduate elective courses in Advan Study. nced Language, Civilization, Spanish for Professionals, Translation, or an Independent 6
+Students may take graduate elective courses in Advand Study. ced Language, Civilization, Spanish for Professionals, Translation, or an Independent 6

-Total Credits 36
+Total Credits 30